-Questions to ask a builder
+Essential questions to ask a builder

 Asking questions are part and parcel of building a home.
 Reputable builders will usually serve you the information you need, but double- or triple-checking hurts nobody!
 Asking and getting your answers early on can save you time, effort and money down the line.
 We've outlined a few essential questions you should be asking when building a home.

 Administration Questions - Licensing, Insurance, Warranties, Communication, Timeline